AWebOfBrown/React-MQL-Manager/README.md

 # React-MQL-Manager
 React-MQL-Manager is an unopinionated, flexible set of modules allowing you to handle media queries in React (or JS generally) regardless of your approach to state management.
 It internally constructs [Media Query Lists](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList) and provides an API allowing you to react to changes.

+React-MQL-Manager can be consumed as CommonJS modules, ES modules or UMD.

 ## Install
 `yarn add react-mql-manager`